 Improving your raw material inventory management is one thing, but having a dynamic management system that considers your demand planning will help you maintain ideal inventory levels.

 Having the right amount of raw material stocked when needed is only possible by collecting data from your sales, production lines, and anywhere else on your supply chain.
 It is possible to do it with inefficient spreadsheets.
 However, it can be difficult to make constant manual updates.

 You might know how to calculate the value of your raw material, but that doesn’t mean you have accurate costings of how much it costs to manufacture your products.

 Other costs you need to track include your raw materials, manufacturing overheads, and labor used in production.
 Due to various factors, these costs often change (meaning items in your inventory don’t have the same value as others).
 Tracking these costs alone will be extremely time-consuming and difficult.

 Many manufacturers turn to ERP manufacturing software to help automate and track their raw inventory management software.

 You could have the best managerial mind in the world.

 Your industry knowledge could be second to none.
-But if you don’t have the right tools, your business could still be dead in the water.
+But your business could still be dead in the water if you don’t have the right tools.
 Managing raw materials inventory in a scaling manufacturing business without dedicated software will be an uphill battle.